common-workflow-language/cwl-v1.2/concepts.md

 *As good practice, it is best to have process requirements be self-contained, such that each process can run successfully by itself.*

-If the same process requirement appears at different levels of the workflow, the most specific instance of the requirement is used, that is, an entry in `requirements` on a process implementation such as CommandLineTool will take precedence over an entry in `requirements` specified in a workflow step, and an entry in `requirements` on a workflow step takes precedence over the workflow.
+If a process requirement of the same type appears at different levels of the workflow, the most specific instance of the requirement is used, that is, an entry in `requirements` on a process implementation such as CommandLineTool will wholly replace an entry in `requirements` specified in a workflow step, and an entry in `requirements` on a workflow step takes precedence over the workflow.
 Entries in `hints` are resolved the same way.

 Requirements override hints.
-If a process implementation provides a process requirement in `hints` which is also provided in `requirements` by an enclosing workflow or workflow step, the enclosing `requirements` takes precedence.
+If a process implementation provides a process requirement in `hints` which is also provided in `requirements` by an enclosing workflow or workflow step, the enclosing `requirements` wholly replaces the hint.

 ## Parameter references